Install with Docker

 make docker-nightly

-This command will build an image named bnjbvr/kresus-nightly
+This command will build an image named bnjbvr/kresus-nightly.

-Then, to start it, you can use the same docker run
+Then, to start it, you can use the same docker run command as before, with

 the correct image name: